UN renews EU Bosnia military mission as separatism fears grow | DW | 04.11.2021

 The UN's top envoy to Bosnia Christian Schmidt is placing his hopes on Bosnia-Herzegovina's younger generation

-The Kremlin says the position is inherently biased and refuses to even recognize Schmidt, who has just taken the office, as the incumbent.
+The Kremlin says the position is inherently biased and refuses to recognize Schmidt, who has just taken office, as the incumbent.

 "The post remains vacant.
 There is no high representative or candidate to be a high representative today," Vassily Nebenzia, Russia's ambassador to the UN, said on Wednesday.